 Gasoline and diesel motors produce the most power over a relatively small range of engine rpm (rotations per minute).
 So the transmission has several gear ratios to match that to the rpm your tires need to turn for the speed you want to go.
 In order to shift gears a clutch disengages the motor for the short time it takes to get the speeds (rpm) to match exactly.
 Connecting the engine’s flywheel to the transmission, its key mechanism is a high-friction pressure plate that’s normally pressed tightly against the flywheel to transmit the engine’s power.
 When engaged the clutch’s pressure plate pulls slightly away, allowing the engine to run independently of the transmission and tire speeds.

 In older vehicles and some economy models the clutch is activated by a cable, but most vehicles now days use a hydraulic system similar to brakes and power steering.

 With numerous moving parts, clutches need periodic service and maintenance to avoid big problems and increase the lifespan of your vehicle.
-Even if it’s not bundled in with auto transmission services, you want your maintenance to be performed by a mechanic certified in transmissions.
+You want to make sure your maintenance is performed by a mechanic certified in transmissions, even if it’s not bundled in with auto transmission services.

-Clutch adjustment and inspection typically takes about an hour, and includes checking and topping off the hydraulic fluid level.
+It usually takes about an hour for a clutch adjustment and inspection and includes checking and filling the hydraulic fluid level.
 It should be performed according to the service schedule for your make and model.
 As with other automotive fluids, clutch hydraulic fluid should also be replaced at longer scheduled service intervals.